 Formed in May 1940 by William Allen White of the Kansas City Emporia Gazette, the National Committee headquarters operated out New York City.
 Its branches however stretched over all America.
 The Committee kept in touch with its membership through printed newsletters, flyers, pamphlets and newspaper advertisements, as well as through radio spots and rallies.
 It undoubtedly produced some of the most exceptional propaganda posters of the war years.

 “Bundles for Britain”

 Gradually public opinion changed.
 Running alongside the” Committee to Defend America” was a more populist movement the” Bundles for Britain” campaign.

 In 1940 Mrs Winston Churchill asked all English women to knit garments for the British sailors fighting in the North Sea.
-Mrs Wales Latham a New York Society Matron responded to this request in America and started a circle of women who began to knit items for these sailors.
-This endeavour was such a success, the realm of knitting grew into a larger more political movement.
+Mrs Wales Latham, a New York Society Matron responded to this request in America and started a circle of women who began to knit items for these sailors.
+This endeavour was such a success; the realm of knitting grew into a more significant more political movement.

-Pro-British souvenier products including matchbooks, pins, compacts, cigarette cases, plates, brooches were purchased by millions of Americans.
+Millions of Americans purchased Pro-British souvenier products, including matchbooks, pins, compacts, cigarette cases, plates, brooches.

 The posters these Pro British organisations produced were not afraid to shock or be controversial.
 The graphic art varied from almost childlike illustrations